MrBigK/linked-blog-starter-md/Sessions/Session 2.md

 # Planned Encounters
 -
 # Recap
 After defeating Adore, you all returned back to the top level of the Castle where Brudevich resided.
-Johnny si
+Johnny Sins was then controlled by Brudevich and opened the Behelit gateway and summoned the God Hand.
+The God Hand quickly dispatched Brudevich because of his alignment with a certain indivual named Viven, as well as being involved with the Conglomerate.
+After these events unfolded, a ghoul came crashing through the wall and you all looked outside and noticed the town was being ransacked by all sorts of creatures of the night.
+Who is Viven?
+What is the Conglomerate?
+And what is going on with the town?
+Those are the questions in the back of your mind right now.
 # Summary
-- The party kills Adore
-- The party then gives the Behlit to Brudevich
-- The party learns of the God Hand
-- Brudevich awakens it and summons the God Hand
-- The God Hand kills Brudevich for joining the conglomerate and aligning with Viven
-- A ghoul comes flying through the wall and the party notices the town on fire
-- Johnny Sins is a vampire